NgiapPuoyKoh/ai-chat-annotator/README.md

 [Operational Factors and Data Models](https://docs.mongodb.com/manual/core/data-model-operations/) [Chatterbot](https://chatterbot.readthedocs.io/en/stable/examples.html)

-A detailed description of the design of the database components applying the principles above to capture the conversations is detailed on the following charts.
+A detailed description of the design of the database components applying the principles above to capture the conversations is detailed in the following charts.

 ## Flexible Schema - Collections